Updated June 2015

 What public-purpose-funded energy efficiency programs are available in my state?

 The Public Utility Commission of Texas (PUCT) oversees a set of statewide "standard offer" and market transformation programs that are available to customers in each of the investor-owned utilities' service territories.
 The programs are funded through a systems benefits charge on transmission and distribution services and are administered by the utilities.
-In 2011 roughly $135 million was budgeted for energy efficiency and load management across all program types (including residential and low-income).
-To access utility-by-utility information on specific offerings, visit the Texas Energy Efficiency web site.
+In 2014 almost $240 million was budgeted for energy efficiency and load management across all program types (including residential and low-income).
+To access utility-by-utility information on specific offerings visit the Texas Energy Efficiency web site.

-All of the state's investor-owned utilities offer The Commercial and Industrial Standard Offer Program (CISOP), which provides incentives to implement energy efficiency measures in retrofits, renovations and new construction projects.
+The Commercial and Industrial Standard Offer Program (CISOP) offered through the utilities provides incentives to implement energy efficiency measures in retrofits, renovations, and new construction projects.
 Direct links to the various utilities' programs are as follows:

 CenterPoint offers additional programs of interest to federal customers including the following:

-El Paso Electric customers with over 100 kW of maximum demand are eligible for the Large Commercial Solutions Program, which provides technical assistance and cash incentives ($240 per reduced peak kW) for qualifying efficiency and peak reduction measures in new construction and retrofit projects, including lighting, HVAC and roofing.
+El Paso Electric customers with over 100 kW of maximum demand are eligible for the Large Commercial Solutions program, which provides technical assistance and cash incentives ($240 per reduced peak kW).
+Qualifying efficiency and peak reduction measures in new construction and retrofit projects include lighting, HVAC, and roofing.

-Please see the section above for information regarding standard offer programs offered by Texas' investor-owned utilities.
-A number of municipal utilities and rural cooperatives also offer energy efficiency programs to their customers.
-These are profiled on the DSIRE energy efficiency site.
+A number of municipal utilities and rural cooperatives also offer energy efficiency programs to their customers:

 What load management/demand response options are available to me?